M4n0zz/Gen1PokeScripts/README.md

 ###  ⚠ Warning
-Since script selector offers a **limited amount of space**, not every installable script can fit inside.
-Thus, every script will be saved on top of the previous one, unless you manually change its installation address inside .asm file and recompile it.
-To avoid this issue and get access in every script at any point, [BBMenus](https://github.com/M4n0zz/BBMenu) is released!
+Since the script selector has **limited space**, not all installable scripts can fit at the same time.
+This means that installing a new script usually overwrites the previous one, unless you manually change the installation address in the .asm file and recompile it.
+To solve this and allow access to every script at any moment, [BBMenu](https://github.com/M4n0zz/BBMenu) is now available.